Tips on choosing a bonus interest savings account

 Things you should know

-• Offer may be varied or withdrawn at any time in accordance with the Deposit accounts for Personal customers Terms and Conditions.
-(PDF 621KB)
+- Offer may be varied or withdrawn at any time in accordance with the Deposit accounts for Personal customers Terms and Conditions.
+(PDF 645KB)

 a. your account balance has not fallen below $0; and

-b. you (or someone on your behalf) have made a deposit of any amount; and
+b. you (or someone on your behalf) have made a deposit of any amount (interest paid into your account does not qualify as a deposit in terms of bonus interest eligibility); and

 c. the account balance on the last business day of the month is higher than the account balance on the last business day of the previous month.